arista-eosplus/ztpserver/docs/cookbook/ansible.rst

 **Step 1**  Gather Ansible Control Host SSH Key

-Store the Ansible Control Host SSH key on the ZTPServer (or make it available via URL).
+First, store the Ansible Control Host SSH key on the ZTPServer (or make it available via URL).
-When the ``configure_ansible_client`` action runs it will create a bash user on the switch and put this key in ~/.ssh/authorized_keys.
+When the ``configure_ansible_client`` action runs it will create a bash user on the switch and put this key in ``~/.ssh/authorized_keys``.

 In ``[DATA_ROOT]/files/ssh/key.pub``